 Skip to content

-Learn How to Pronounce Are you okay?
+Learn How to Pronounce are you okay

 (Listen to the audio above for the stress and intonation)